 From 2007-2012, the Massachusetts’ poverty rate has increased from 9.9% to 11.9%.
 Over 1 in every 7 children across the state is now living in poverty.

-In 2012, the long-term unemployment rate for workers in MA with only a high school degree was 3.8%, almost two and half times as high as the rate for workers with a B.A. degree or higher (1.4%).

-While MA has more jobs now than before the onset of the Great Recession, the mix of jobs has changed.
-Sectors like manufacturing and construction that historically have provided higher-wage job opportunities for workers with limited formal education have gained only 1,300 net jobs.
-By contrast, service sector jobs that offer low-wages have added close to 60,000 jobs.

 The correlation between education and wages has strengthened over the last twenty years.
 In 2012, the median hourly wage for a Massachusetts worker with a Bachelor's degree or higher was almost twice the wage for a worker with a high school degree.

 The wage gap has widened significantly.
 Between 1985 and 2012, the gap in hourly pay between high (80th percentile) and low (20th percentile) wage earners grew by about $9.00, from more than $15 an hour to more than $24 an hour (adjusted for inflation).